 Fly fishing by nature requires patience and who better to help you learn and/or maintain this necessity than an experienced and patient guide?
 “Patience is key for our guides,” says JB, “especially if you are going to spend eight hours in a boat with somebody you just met.”

 “We have knowledgeable, experienced, mature guides.
-They know what they’re doing because they love what they’re doing.” — Jason Balogh, owner
+They love what they’re doing.” — Jason Balogh, owner

 There’s no other place Fish the Fly’s enthusiastic guides would rather be then on the river.
 A number of guides came to the outfitter from fly shops around Jackson Hole, learning fly fishing through that experience.
 And all of them, says JB, live and breathe it.